sagrd/sagrd.github.io/_zettels/misc/effectively-reading-research-paper.md

 ---
 date: 2024-02-27
 layout: zettel
-category:
+category: show
 tags:
   - article
 link: https://geniuslabgear.com/blogs/phd/how-to-read-scientific-papers-organize-for-literature-review#:~:text=Read%20in%20this%20order%3A%20Abstract,supercharge%20your%20chances%20of%20citation.
-article-name: HOW TO READ SCIENTIFIC PAPERS QUICKLY (AND EFFECTIVELY ORGANIZE THEM FOR A LITERATURE REVIEW)
+article-name: How To Read Scientific Papers Quickly (And Effectively Organize Them For A Literature Review)
 ---
 1. Read the Abstract
 	1. Is the research applicable to what you need right now?